 Metaphorical food for thought – Metaphors make magic in the mind.
 That’s what my dad told me.

 I was never quite the apple of his eye.
-Dad’s carrot and stick version of personal leadership stuck in my throat.
-He said that one man’s metaphor is another man’s cliché and what a nightmare that can be!
+Dad’s carrot-and-stick version of personal leadership stuck in my throat.
+He said that one man’s metaphor is another man’s cliché, and what a nightmare that can be!

 The Heart of Transformation

 Psychologists and neurologists tell us that we use metaphors to make sense of our lives.
-Metaphors are absorbed directly by the subconscious mind and they are the tool of choice for hypnotists and therapists.
+Metaphors are absorbed directly by the subconscious mind and are the tool of choice for hypnotists and therapists.
 For me, as a change worker, they help dissipate the fog around errant thinking, help iron out the wrinkles and bring home the bacon.
 Small changes upstream can have a profound impact on the flow downstream.
 The source of the problem is always found upstairs, the changes or improvements are found in more successful behaviours and outcomes and metaphor is at the heart of transformation.

 Metaphorical Food for Thought – The Main Course